ColinBrosseau/spectrAVR/Readme.md

 On falling edge on PD2 (Arduino Digital #2) we toggle pin PB5 (Arduino Digital #13, with led).
 This is NOT debounced.

+There is now an auto acceleration feature to test spectrometer capabilities.

 At present state, works on an Arduino NG (Atmega8 @ 16 MHz).
 The impultions pin is PB4 (Arduino pin 12).